Background & Scope

 Research shows that once a week testing in schools can lead to a 60+% reduction in infection transmission.When Mastery reopens our school buildings for hybrid instruction, we will be offering free, weekly testing to all students and staff.

-Mastery’s COVID tests will be a shallow, gentle nasal swab (not deep).
+Many thanks to our incredible operations leaders for submitting their weekly testing plans.
+Schools had the opportunity to choose between comfortable lower nasal swabs and saliva based testing.
+Schools will communicate with families more about testing options in the weeks to come.
 Staff or parents will be able to access individual test results directly.
 If there is a positive result, staff or parents will be contacted by a clinician as soon as possible.
 Mastery will not bill insurance or seek payment.

 Students may return to school in-person whether they opt-in for testing or not, but we strongly encourage all families to consider the benefits of having their student tested at school.
 By testing weekly, infections can be found early, patients can be isolated and we can prevent outbreaks and keep kids in school.
 Students will not be tested without their parents’ consent.